-America to Liverpool – Before returning back to Liverpool, the traders stocked up with new and exciting things like sugar, coffee, cocoa, raw cotton and tobacco to bring back to home.
-No actual Slaves were every bought or sold in Liverpool.
+America to Liverpool – Before returning back to Liverpool, the traders stocked up with new and exciting things like sugar, coffee, cocoa, raw cotton and tobacco to bring back home.
+Very few slaves were ever bought or sold in Liverpool itself.

-Liverpool’s played a huge part in the slave trade, but it did not play as big a part in Liverpool’s own history.
-It is thought only 10-30% of the ships leaving Liverpool during the period were actually destined for Africa.
+Liverpool played a huge part in the slave trade, but it did not play as big a part in Liverpool’s own history.
+The idea that Liverpool was 'founded on slavery' is a modern-day myth.

-By the end of the 1700’s Liverpool lead the way to abolish the African slave trade.
-It took the courage of Liverpool politician William Roscoe to stand up and call for an end to British ships involvement with it.
+At the end of the 1700s, some Liverpool men called to abolish the African slave trade.
+It took the actions of Liverpool politician William Roscoe to stand up and call for an end to British ships involvement with it.

 Roscoe's motives, however, have been questioned.
 His desire to end slavery may have been motivated by the huge financial compensation the slave traders received, rather than any moral stance against slavery itself.